List of Nana characters

 The Japanese manga series Nana, written and illustrated by Ai Yazawa, features a cast of fictional characters of which the two main characters share the name Nana.
 The series chronicles their friendship and their lives as each chases her dreams.
 Nana Komatsu is a small town girl who goes to Tokyo to follow her boyfriend and college friends, with the hope of having her dream life.
-Nana Oosaki was in a popular punk band in her home town.
-Nana Oosaki's friends include her bandmates in the Black Stones (Blast) and her former bandmate who is involved in a band called Trapnest.
+Nana Osaki was in a popular punk band in her home town.
+Nana Osaki's friends include her bandmates in the Black Stones (Blast) and her former bandmate who is involved in a band called Trapnest.